 The studio is located in the Kings Court alley, four blocks from both the Stadium Armory and Potomac Ave Metro stops.
 It is an easy ten minute walk to 8th St SE, which has some of the city's best dining.
 The studio offers basic lodging in addition to recording – which makes it a great option for bands looking to hole up and focus, while being in the heart of DC's Capitol Hill community.

-Some people who have worked here include: Merci, Ex Hex, Cigarette, Des Demonas, Nate Bergman, Darkest Hour, Broke Royals, Nate Smith, Oh He Dead, Black Masala, Milo In the Doldrums, Frend, Uptown Boys Choir, Lauren Calve, Wylder.
+Some people who have worked here include: Laufey, Bartees Strange, Merci, Drook, Ex Hex, Massie, Cigarette, Des Demonas, Nate Bergman, Darkest Hour, Broke Royals, Nate Smith, Oh He Dead, Milo In the Doldrums.

 See the Events page for info about upcoming workshops and gatherings.